mhartl/pivotal-github/README.md

 By default, `git story-pull-request` issues a `git story-push` as well, just in case the local branch hasn't yet been pushed up to the remote repository.
 This step can be skipped with the `--skip` option.

-In addition, experience shows that it's easy to forget to mark a story finished when making the final commit.
-As a reminder, the `git story-pull-request` command exits with a warning (and doesn't open the pull request window) if the most recent commit doesn't contain 'Finishes' or 'Delivers' (or 'Finished' or 'Delivered').
-This behavior can be overriden with the `--force` option.
+As with `git story-merge`, by default `git story-pull-request` exits with a warning if the most recent commit doesn't finish the story.

 #### Options

     Usage: git story-pull-request [options]
-        -f, --force                      run without marking story finished -s, --skip                       skip `git story-push`
+    	-r, --run                        run without marking story finished -s, --skip                       skip `git story-push`
         -h, --help                       this usage guide